mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 You can do this `base64` encoding as part of your automated workflow, or you can do it manually with an [online converter](https://www.base64encode.org).

-For example, the custom configurations are represented below:
+For example, the custom configurations are represented as follows:

 ```
 {